eiri0k/smart-wallet-agent/readme.md

 - Connect it to your own blockchain apps
 - Integrate with Thirdweb for wallet management
 - Deploy your own TEE for enhanced security

----

-## 🎉 That's It!

-Have fun!
-Don't be afraid to break things and experiment.
-If you make something cool, let me know!

-Happy hacking! 🚀